jonathanbarreto/token-namer/md/PRD.md

    - Implement dependency rules if needed

 5. **Preserve existing functionality**: Ensure all current features continue to work
-   - Accordion UI pattern (can be enhanced but not replaced)
+   - Section-based UI pattern (can be enhanced but not replaced)
    - Combobox inputs with autocomplete
    - Framework tabs and state management
    - History system